Yenda, Queensland: Geography

 The Burnett River forms the south-western boundary of the locality.

+Mount Lawless is a mountain in the far south-east of the locality (25.5232°S 151.6558°E) rising to 277 m above sea level.
+It is close to, but not within, the locality of Mount Lawless to the south.

 History

 The locality takes its name from a pastoral run taken up by Robert Wilkin.
 It is believed to be an Aboriginal word meaning swamp.

+Yenda Provisional School opened on 8 June 1925 as a half-time school in conjunction with Mingo Crossing Provisional School (meaning they shared one teacher between them).
+Both schools closed circa December 1926 due to poor student numbers.